WKVB (FM): Early years

-On October 5, 1960, the Federal Communications Commission awarded the Waterman Broadcasting Corporation, owner of WAAB (1440 AM), a construction permit to build a new FM radio station licensed to Worcester on 107.3 MHz, to transmit from Asnebumskit Hill in Paxton.
-WAAB-FM went on the air on June 15, 1961.
+On October 5, 1960, the Federal Communications Commission (FCC) awarded the Waterman Broadcasting Corporation, owner of WAAB (1440 AM), a construction permit to build a new FM radio station licensed to Worcester on 107.3 MHz, to transmit from Asnebumskit Hill in Paxton.
+WAAB-FM went on the air on June 29, 1961.
 In its early years, WAAB-FM simulcast the full service programming of its AM sister station; in 1967, it broke away from the simulcast and launched a stereo beautiful music format.

 WAAB-AM-FM was sold to WAAB, Inc., in 1968 for $675,000.
 WAAB, Inc., was owned by Ahmet Ertegun and his brother Nesuhi Ertegun, as well as record executive Jerry Wexler; all had just recently sold Atlantic Records to Warner Bros.-Seven Arts.
-The FM station took on new WAAF call letters on May 28, 1968; the call sign had been dropped the previous year by a station in Chicago.
+The FM station took on a new WAAF call sign on May 28, 1968; the call sign had been dropped the previous year by a station in Chicago.
+The change from WAAB to WAAF was made to distinguish its identity.

 In later years, WAAF ownership would erroneously claim a longer history than that of its own license, stretching back to experimental FM station W1XOJ in the late 1930s.
 W1XOJ—later given the normal call letters WGTR—was part of the first FM network, put together by the Yankee Network and its principal, John Shepard, who at the time also owned WAAB.
-While WAAB-FM/WAAF initially utilized the same transmission tower as this previous station, there is no connection, as the license for WGTR was deleted at the request of General Teleradio on July 24, 1953.
+While WAAB-FM/WAAF initially utilized the same transmission tower as this previous station, there is no connection.
+WGTR, in its later years used to provide audio on city buses, shut down on July 14, 1953, and the license for WGTR was deleted at the request of General Teleradio on July 24.